 #2 Charge for additional help

 If your client is bringing in a U-Haul full of DIY décor, charge an additional fee for the extra assistants you will need so you’re not bogged down by décor.
 Don’t feel bad.
 Everyone’s time is worth something; just make sure this is discussed and invoiced before the wedding day.
+Our Wedding Management Planner Kit can help make the wedding process and communication easier so everyone is on the same page.

 #3 Don’t allow too much décor